EanKeen/portable-start/README.md

 - Download binaries and unpackage them automatically
 - Automatically look for applications and stuff under path - add them automatically

+### Todo
+- Stop using For-Eachobject in favor of foreach
+- Fix some variable names that should be more specific

 ## Schema for portable.config.json

 will have actual good documentation later